- The 5 Most Common Pains of IBS

 In contrast to caffeinated coffee, which has an invigorating effect and stimulates gut motility, caffeine-free herbal tea has a calming response for many IBS sufferers.

-A soothing hot chamomile tea can help relieve digestive problems, while peppermint tea is known for its antispasmodic properties which helps reduce cramping.
+A soothing hot chamomile tea can help relieve digestive problems, while peppermint tea is known for its antispasmodic properties, which helps to reduce cramping.
 Anise tea can be a good natural laxative for constipation, while fennel tea has been known to support general digestive health.
 Other types of herbal teas that have been linked to soothing digestive issues also include turmeric, dandelion, liquorice, ginger, nettle, and lavender tea.

 Embrace relaxation techniques